Raymond Collishaw: The Black Flight

 Two days later, on 27 June 1917, Collishaw would encounter Allmenröder again.
 Out on patrol, Collishaw's flight spotted a formation of three Albatrosses below him, while also being aware of another flight of German fighters watching from above.
 He reasoned he could attack them quickly and climb away, so led his flight down in pursuit and from long range (more than 100 yards) let off several bursts.

-"The Albatros that I fired on was one that I had seen before, with its nose-spinner and tail plane coloured white, the fuselage being red.
-As I fired I saw it turn upwards and then go down in an apparent spin.
-We had to get out in a hurry, as the three fighters above were coming down, and we were able to disappear into a convenient cloud. ...
-After the war's end, however, I learned from German sources the details of Allmenroeder's [sic] death - how he was hit by a burst of fire from extreme range and went down to crash between the lines in the Ypres area.
-I also learned of the manner in which his Albatros was coloured and it seems likely that it was my fire that sent him down to his death."Indeed, Nash heard the church bells ring for the funeral of Allmenröder, whom his guard said had been shot down by the leader of the Black Triplanes.
+Indeed, Nash heard the church bells ring for the funeral of Allmenröder, whom his guard said had been shot down by the leader of the Black Triplanes.

 6 July 1917 was Collishaw's most successful day.
 Diving to the aid of some beleaguered F.E.2d's who were surrounded by what he estimated to be around 30 German fighters, Naval 10's two flights turned the situation into a wild dogfight.
 Descending onto the rear of a red Albatros, Collishaw took a few burst shots which he thought connected with the pilot and it began going down.
 No sooner had he made this observation than he had to take violent evasive action to avoid an incoming attack.
-This whirlwind process continued five more times - each time yielding a damaged German plane exiting the battle.
+This whirlwind process continued five more times – each time yielding a damaged German plane exiting the battle.
 Other members of Collishaw's force scored victories as well, and had accounted for a further four aircraft before the dogfight dissolved.
 Collishaw was credited with six aircraft shot down out-of-control.
 The next day, Collishaw was awarded the Distinguished Service Order.